vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL unguided - Azure security and management.md

 #### Tasks to complete

--   Create an Azure Automation account in a new Resource group called **HOLRG**
+1. Create an Azure Automation account in a new Resource group called **HOLRG**.

 ##### Exit criteria

--   There is now an Azure Automation account
+-   There is now an Azure Automation account.

 ### Task 2: Add an Azure Automation Credential

 #### Tasks to complete

--   Create an Automation Credential with the following properties:
+1. Create an Automation Credential with the following properties:

-    a.
-Name: **SQLLocalAdmin**
+    - Name: **SQLLocalAdmin**

-    b.
-User Name: **demouser**
+    - User Name: **demouser**

-    c.
-Password & Confirm: **demo\@pass123**
+    - Password & Confirm: **demo\@pass123**

-    > NOTE: It is important to use the exact name for the credential, because one of the scripts you upload in the next step references the name directly.
+    >**Note**: It is important to use the exact name for the credential, because one of the scripts you upload in the next step references the name directly.

 ##### Exit criteria

--   There is now an Automation Credential
+-   There is now an Automation Credential.

 ### Task 3: Upload DSC configurations into automation account

 #### Tasks to complete

--   Create two DSC Configurations using the provided files: **C:\\HOL\\CloudShopWeb.ps1** and **C:\\HOL\\CloudShopSQL.ps1**.
+1. Create two DSC Configurations using the provided files: **C:\\HOL\\CloudShopWeb.ps1** and **C:\\HOL\\CloudShopSQL.ps1**.
 Make sure they are ready to configure the VMs that will be used for the pilot.

 #### Exit criteria

--   The DSC nodes have been configured. using thee two PowerShell DSC scripts provided in the Student files
+-   The DSC nodes have been configured. using thee two PowerShell DSC scripts provided in the Student files.

 ## Exercise 2: Build CloudShop environment